kopi-kosong/george-demo/README.md

 # nexmo sms api practice
-My playground of coding and demo
+My playground of coding and demo.
+When you login this application, you are asked to enter username & password.
+(You can enter anything).
+A SMS will be sent to your mobile which should be configured by you as an envrionment variable

 # Deploy to Heroku